top of page

 • ГО МАРТІН-клуб | соціальна, психологічна, гуманітрана та юридична допомога | вулиця Короленка, 31, Дніпро, Dnipropetrovsk Oblast, Ukraine

 ГО МАРТІН-клуб - допомога дітям з 24-річним досвідом.
 7-річний досвід у запобіганні та протидії домашньому і гендерно зумовленому (в тому числі сексуальному) насильству.
 10-річний досвід підтримки ВПО. На рахунку організації евакуація 16800 людей з Донецької та Луганскої областей до інших безпечних регіонів України. Ми співпрацювали з більше ніж 50 донорами, налагодили партнерство з усіма акторами у сфері прав дітей та жінок та реалізували більше 60 проєктів у різних сферах підтримки.
 1/5 Warmth and protection for children in trouble We help children and women overcome the consequences of difficult life circumstances, war, and violence, promote their acquisition of resourcefulness and the necessary social competencies to change their lives for the better, and thus influence the construction of the entire society.
-Learn more about us Children1 children_2 Children1 1/5 Warmth and protection for children in trouble We help children and women overcome the consequences of difficult life circumstances, war, and violence, promote their acquisition of resourcefulness and the necessary social competencies to change their lives for the better, and thus influence the construction of the entire society.
-Learn more about us 25 years of support 180 employees 20,000+ clients and services 60+ projects done Our mission is to create opportunities for children and women to help their families overcome violence, the effects of war, and difficult life circumstances Read more July at MARTIN Club: new spaces, support and partnership July was a month of action for our team.
-We opened safe spaces for children and women, worked with communities facing the challenges of...
-4 days ago 4 min read 1 2 3 4 5 Read more Donors and partners
+Learn more about us Learn more about us Children1 children_2 Children1 1/5 Warmth and protection for children in trouble We help children and women overcome the consequences of difficult life circumstances, war, and violence, promote their acquisition of resourcefulness and the necessary social competencies to change their lives for the better, and thus influence the construction of the entire society.
+Learn more about us 25 100 years of support employees clients 239 000+ 100+ services projects done 86 000+ Our mission is to create opportunities for children and women to help their families overcome violence, the effects of war, and difficult life circumstances Read more MARTIN-club launched a mobile invincibility point for disabled residents of Dnipro In conditions of blackouts, people who cannot quickly or independently reach stationary assistance points remain particularly vulnerable.
+That is why a mobile invincibility point has been launched in Dnipro - a format that allows providing support directly near the place of residence.
+The mobile point is primarily aimed at residents with limited mobility, the elderly, families with children, and those who, due to health or household restrictions, cannot move around the city d Jan 14 2 min read 1 2 3 4 5 Read more Donors and partners

 View All